AVSLab/basilisk/docs/installOnMacOS.md

 ## Cloning and Building the Basilisk Project

-When all the prerequisite installations are complete, the project can be built.
+When all the prerequisite installations are complete, the project can be built as follows.

 1. If needed, create your own [bitbucket.org](http://bitbucket.org) account
 2. Use a browser to go to the [Basilisk Bitbucket Repository](https://bitbucket.org/avslab/basilisk)